Keyboard shortcuts

 Operator responsibilities recap

-Every operator running a committee member in any confluence, module, or standalone organism is responsible for the same set of obligations a lattice-organism operator is (running the attested image, protecting committee-admission secrets, rotating on schedule, reporting anomalies).
+Every operator running a committee member in any composite organism, module, or standalone organism is responsible for the same set of obligations a lattice-organism operator is (running the attested image, protecting committee-admission secrets, rotating on schedule, reporting anomalies).

-• Cross-citizen dependency reporting.
-When a referenced citizen’s stable id or content hash bumps, the confluence operator files an advisory to any coalition operators referencing the confluence and to integrators so updates propagate with a known cadence, not silently.
+• Cross-member dependency reporting.
+When a referenced member’s stable id or content hash bumps, the composite-organism operator files an advisory to any coalition operators referencing the composite organism and to integrators so updates propagate with a known cadence, not silently.
 If any referencing coalition ships a Chronicle, that advisory lands in the next Chronicle entry.

 Cross-references